Anniepoo/swiplchrtut/index.md

 *************

 Conclusion
 -----------

-<<TODO>>Old clpfd version, fix it

-Remember, constraint programming is something you should consider any time you have several variables and need to solve for a compatible solution among all of them.

-SWI-Prolog ships with a number of constraint libraries.
-If you're truly inspired, make a tutorial similar to this one for clp(b) or clp(qr) or CHR.
-If you're inspired to do this, drop me a line, as we're trying to get a nice library of these tutorials together, with a common format so we can automate parts of the process downstream.
+CHR is a powerful addition to the logic programmer's toolkit.
+I hope you'll find it useful.

 I hope you've enjoyed this tutorial.
-If you notice any mistakes, or want to suggest improvements, or just are totally stumped, email annie66us (at) yahoo_(dotcom) and let me know.
+If you notice any mistakes, or want to suggest improvements, or just are totally stumped, email annie (at) swi-prolog (dot) org and let me know.

 You can often find me as Anniepoo on ##prolog channel on freenode.net IRC.

-Thanks to Markus Triska for the clp(fd) library.
-Hoot Markus!
-Thanks to Alan Baljeu for helping with some confusing points.
-Thanks to Michael Richter for some of the software pipeline setup that produces these tutorials.
+Thanks to Thom Fruewirth for the CHR library and for answering questions on the CHR list and email.
+Thanks to Alan Baljeu for much patient coaching on the CHR list and for spending a while on video call explaining CHR.
+Thanks to Falco Nogatz for yet more explanations, and for the CHR single threaded server.
+Thanks to Tom Schrijvers, whose slides from ICLP are a great resource.
+I've also stolen a few examples in this tutorial from his work.
+Thanks to Michael Richter, who puzzled out bits of this with me and in particular how the right hand side works.
+Thanks to Gergö Barany for a pleasant afternoon in Vienna spent puzzling out bits of CHR.